ReactorScram/strzcpy/README.md

 cmake --build build && build/strzcpy_tests
 ```

-## Licensing and copyright
+## Licensing and how to use strzcpy in your project

 strzcpy is GPLv2-only.
 Any copyleft project under GPLv2, GPLv3, AGPLv3, should be compatible.
+For simplicity, copy the files `strzcpy.c` and `strzcpy.h` into your copyleft project and add them to your build system.

 The choice of GPLv2-only is intended to keep strzcpy compatible with a broad range of copyleft projects, including older projects like the Linux kernel.
 We are not using "or later" at this time because that would incentivize a takeover of the FSF.
 There is no Contributor Licensing Agreement.
 You should not give other people the power to re-license your contributions.

 You may only train AIs / LLMs on strzcpy if the training data, training scripts, and trained weights are released as free and open-source.
 This is in the spirit of "share-alike" or "copyleft" licensing.
 If you want to use strzcpy for a non-copyleft project, open an issue with your business email and we can negotiate a price.

 Copyright 2026 "ReactorScram".